dieterich-lab/Baltica/docs/setup.md

 !!!
 Important
-    If you are experiencing the following the `ERROR: failed to create lock directory` error when trying to install R packages add the following option to install.package `INSTALL_opts = c('--no-lock')`
+    If you are experiencing the following the `ERROR: failed to create lock directory` error when trying to install R packages, add the following option to install.package `INSTALL_opts = c('--no-lock')`

 ## Install Junctionseq

-JunctionSeq[^4] should be installed directly from BioConductor
+JunctionSeq[^4] should be installed directly from BioConductor:

 ```bash
 conda env create -f junctionseq-env.yml --yes